damicreabox/Git2Swift/README.md

     - List all
  - Tree (only concept)

+ - Remotes
+    - List
+    - Get
+    - Pull
+    - Push
+    - Autheticate
+        - Password
+        - SSH key

 # How to compile

-> Tested on MacOs Sierra with XCode 8 beta 4
+> Tested on MacOs Sierra with XCode 8 GM

 *libgit2* must be installed in `/usr/local` directory.

+# How to test credential

+Create JSON file containing credential information like ```Tests/Sample.json```
+And set environnement variable ```AUTH_CONFIG_TEST_FILE``` with full path to JSON file.